 While it’s no problem to get vegan cheese at almost any decent pizzeria now, you can go above and beyond the basics at these innovative slice shops.

-Boxcar Pizza: These Detroit-style pies prove that it’s hip to be square.
-Each thick, 8×10-inch pizza is heavy with layers of scratch-made plant-based cheeses and meats, with both traditional and unconventional flavor combinations.
+These Detroit-style pies prove that it’s hip to be square.
+Each thick, 8×10-inch pizza is heavy with layers of scratch-made plant-based cheeses and meats.
+They offer both traditional and unconventional flavor combinations.
 The Buffalo Chicken pizza is a top seller, loaded with breaded and fried tenders, spicy Buffalo sauce, and gobs of vegan blue cheese.
 Order ahead because they regularly sell out before closing time.

-Secret Pizza Society: Judging by the endless tickertape of incoming orders, it looks like the secret is out.
-The thin, crispy crust is compulsively munchable even without any toppings, but the vegan pepperoni, bacon, BBQ chicken, and other meatless marvels explain why it’s Portland’s worst kept secret.
+Judging by the endless ticker tape of incoming orders, it looks like the secret is out.
+The thin, crispy crust is compulsively munchable even without any toppings.
+However, the vegan pepperoni, bacon, BBQ chicken, and other meatless marvels explain why it’s Portland’s worst-kept secret.

 Seeking a dish as green as a Portland pine tree?
 These vegetable-centric restaurants are worth a visit!

-Carioca Bowls: Get a taste of Rio de Janeiro with the iconic açai bowls it’s best known for.
-Stradling the line between breakfast and dessert, they’re a refreshing treat that taste like soft serve, but it made with only frozen fruit.
+Get a taste of Rio de Janeiro with the iconic açai bowls it’s best known for.
+Straddling the line between breakfast and dessert, they’re a refreshing treat that tastes like soft serve, but it is made with only frozen fruit.
 Get yours topped with a rainbow of assorted fresh and dried fruits, nuts, seeds, granola, and nut butters in any combination your heart desires.
-If you’re craving something savory, try the vegan Brazilian cheese bread made from chewy tapioca starch and natural gluten-free.
+If you’re craving something savory, try the vegan Brazilian cheese bread made from chewy tapioca starch and is naturally gluten-free.

-Native Bowl: Fresh, fast, affordable, and full of flavor, these vegan rice bowls transcend all dietary restrictions and always hit the spot.
-That hardest thing about coming to Native Bowl is deciding on which bowl to get.
+Fresh, fast, affordable, and full of flavor, these vegan rice bowls transcend all dietary restrictions and always hit the spot.
+The hardest thing about coming to Native Bowl is deciding on which bowl to get.
 Portions are generous and could easily feed two with small appetites, or one ferociously hungry eater.

-Happy Day Juice: Put a smile on your face when you drink in cold pressed juice, smoothies, and bowls made with the very best local produce Portland has to offer.
-There are plenty of more hearty meals as well, from crisp waffles to avocado toast, cozy oatmeal to a spicy chipotle grain bowl.
+Put a smile on your face when you drink in cold-pressed juice, smoothies, and bowls made with the very best local produce Portland has to offer.
+There are plenty of more hearty meals as well.
+Choose from crisp waffles to avocado toast, cozy oatmeal to a spicy chipotle grain bowl.
 Stop in to instantly boost your mood, no matter what you’re craving.

-Kure Juice Bar: Cure whatever ails you with this 100% plant-based, gluten-free menu focused on green juice, like the popular Liquid Sunshine, rich smoothies, protein-packed meal shakes, and leafy lunch bowls.
-There are four locations to indulge in, guilt free, seven days a week.
+Cure whatever ails you with this 100% plant-based, gluten-free menu focused on green juice, like the popular Liquid Sunshine, rich smoothies, protein-packed meal shakes, and leafy lunch bowls.
+There are four locations to indulge in, guilt-free, seven days a week.